olehmisar/hardhat-reown/packages/plugin/README.md

 # `hardhat-reown`

 This is a plugin that allows you to use the reown.com modal with Hardhat.
-The use cases include:

-1. Using a multisig (e.g., <https://safe.global>)
-2. Using a smart account (e.g., <https://wallet.coinbase.com>)
-3. Use any other wallet supported by Reown: Metamask, Rainbow, Phantom etc.
+You can now use any wallet supported by Reown to deploy your contracts: Metamask, Rainbow, Phantom etc. Note that only EOA accounts can be used to deploy but you can use both EOA and smart accounts to send regular transactions.

 ## Installation